archubbuck/cli-ops/docs/adr/001-turborepo-for-monorepo-builds.md

-pnpm build        # Build all packages pnpm test         # Run all tests pnpm lint         # Lint all packages turbo run build --filter=cli-alpha  # Build only cli-alpha and its dependencies
+pnpm build        # Build all packages pnpm test         # Run all tests pnpm lint         # Lint all packages turbo run build --filter=clio  # Build only clio and its dependencies
 ```

 ## References